renan991995/MARS-PLUS/README.md

     make -j [N]                 ("-j [N]" is optional.
 Parallel compiling with N jobs at once)

 An executable `MARS-PLUS` will be generated in `./src/`.
-Make sure the compiling is successful before launching MARS+ tasks, especially when you have made modifications to the codes.
+Make sure the compiling is successful before launching MARS+ tasks, especially when you have made modifications to the code.

 ## Usage